renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/terraform.md

 ```

 ## Misconfiguration
-Trivy recursively searches directories and scans all found Terraform files.
+Vul recursively searches directories and scans all found Terraform files.
 It also evaluates variables, imports, and other elements within Terraform files to detect misconfigurations.

 ### Value Overrides
-You can provide `tf-vars` files to Trivy to override default values specified in the Terraform HCL code.
+You can provide `tf-vars` files to Vul to override default values specified in the Terraform HCL code.

 ```bash
 vul conf --tf-vars dev.terraform.tfvars ./infrastructure/tf